Back to all articles

 If you live on iOS and want a beautiful manual log → Bobby.
 The aesthetic and the one-time price make it a low-regret choice for a single-platform, phone-only user.

 If you're in the US and OK trading bank access for auto-detection → Rocket Money.
 The bill-negotiation and cancellation tooling will probably pay for itself in the first month, but only if your bank is in their coverage and you're comfortable with the data trade.
+Worth reading first: why a bank subscription tracker isn't enough.

 Frequently asked

-Is Rocket Money safe outside the US?
+Is Rocket Money safe?

 Can I track subscriptions in multiple currencies?